Dear New and Re-Elected Councilors,

 Based on Council’s action at the 2014 Annual Conference, all Council documents will be posted to the Council page on the ALA Connect site throughout each Midwinter and Annual Conference.
 Council Secretariat Marsha P. Burgess will send an email to the Council’s e-list (email@example.com) alerting Councilors when documents have been posted.
 Be sure to check your emails prior to coming to each Council meeting.

 Rather than relying solely on accessing Council documents through ALA Connect during the Council meetings, it is recommended you download Council documents to your device or tablet prior to coming to each Council meeting.
 For the convenience of non-Councilors, a small number of printed Council documents will be available at the Council Document pick-up table in the Council Chambers.

 RECORD OF ACTIONS TAKEN BY COUNCIL

-At each Midwinter Meeting and Annual Conference, Council is asked to take action on a variety of issues.
-Council documents being considered for action and information will be distributed via the Council e-list as soon as they become available.
-Council documents will also be available on ALA Connect before/during/after the conference.
-Lois Ann Gregory-Wood will be updating documents on the Council e-list and on ALA Connect in real time throughout the Conferences.
+At each Midwinter Meeting and Annual Conference, Council is asked to "take action" on a variety of issues.
+Council documents will be available on ALA Connect before/during/after the conference.
+Marsha Burgess will be updating documents on the Council e-list and on ALA Connect in real time throughout the Conferences.
 Limited number of print documents will also be on the pick-up table in the Council room prior to the beginning of each Council meeting.

 Action and documents from the Midwinter and the Annual Conference are always posted on the ALA and ALA-APA Council Web pages following each Midwinter and Annual Conference.